diamondspacering/podfic-tracker-database/README.md

 Tech stack:

-- NodeJS/NPM/TypeScript/React
+- NodeJS/TypeScript/React
 - NextJS
-- PostgreSQL for database, just using pg for database connection - may upgrade at some point, do have knex installed for a query builder
+- PostgreSQL for database, just using pg for database connection - may upgrade to something fancier at some point
 - TanStack Table for most of the data tables
 - Handsontable for the Voiceteam tables
 - Reactgrid still installed atm but not using it, was using for Voiceteam but was not full-featured enough.
 Will be removed at a future point.
 Works well for less full-featured tables
+- SWR for most data fetching

 ## Other

 This was mostly created for me specifically, but if other people are interested in messing around with it, feel free to get in contact with me about issues or feature requests or anything.

 Huge credit to MistbornHero for the [podfic spreadsheet template](https://archiveofourown.org/works/42051816/), which I used for a good while before this and gave me most of my mental model for podfic tracking and what it should look like.
-Anything cool in what this looks like is because of the spreadsheet haha
+Anything cool in the UI I owe to that spreadsheet.